nesi/hpc_training/_lessons/maui-and-mahuika/05-data-transfer.md

 ### tar ###

 There is overhead with each file transfer.
-If you are transferring a lot of small files, consider using `tar` to archive and compress the set of files:
+If you are transferring a lot of small files, consider using `tar` to archive and compress the set of files and transfer just one file, the archive.

 To transfer a directory tree from either end: navigate to that directory and at the shell: